Unit Testing in Node.js: A Comprehensive Guide for Developers

 npm install mocha chai --save-dev

-Running this command will install both Mocha and Chai and save them as devDependencies in your package.json file.
-This ensures that these libraries are specifically meant for development purposes and won’t be included in the production build.
+Running this command will install Mocha and Chai and will be treated as devDependencies in your package.json file.
+This will ensure that these libraries are specially designed to be used for development purposes and will not be part of the production build.

 Step 4: Create a test directory

-To organize your test files, please navigate to your project directory and create a new folder named “test.”
-This directory will serve as a dedicated storage space for all your test-related files.
+In order to organize your test files, please go to your project folder and add a new folder called “test”.
+This directory will be used as a special storage place for all the test related files.

 Step 5: Write your tests